NGI-Trust-CASSIOPEIA/demonstrator-backend/README.md

 3. Run: `docker-compose up`

+## Configurations

+Due to the version 2 of Mosquitto it is necessary to add the following lines on Mosquitto configurations.

+1. In `mosquitto/mosquittoconf/mosquitto.conf` add:

+    1.1 `listener 1883`
+    1.2 `allow_anonymous true`

 ## Docker cheat sheet

 Here you can find a list of the most common docker commands: